MHA Lancaster Suicide Prevention Conference

 Radical acceptance and radical questioning.

-She also recommended books that support mental health advocacy and resilience, such as:
+Through out her talk, she recommended books that support mental health advocacy and resilience:

 You according to them by Sara Canaday